The impenetrable NYC Bubble

 What kept them together?
 Sweaters and shoes and drunk nights on Nantucket and conventions they still believe amount to taste, like no PDOA, but otherwise doing what they want without being indiscreet enough for others to see.
 And continuously looking down or at least past everyone else whose lives might have a different kind of center.

 Am I making a mountain out of a molehill?
 No. The people described in The Preppy Handbook went to affordable schools in their time.
 In those days Exeter had a tuition of $1,800.
 My school had a tuition of $2,700.
 Today it costs $66,000 to attend my prep school.
 The middle class is gone from these student bodies.
-Now we are back to the 1930s, when only the richest and most pampered get to pick which sweaters are and shoes are appropriate for this weekend’s soirées.
+Now we are back to the 1930s, when only the richest and most pampered get to pick which sweaters are de rigeur and which shoes are appropriate for this weekend’s soirées.

 I can assure you they don’t care.
 I can assure they don’t think about why they despise Trump.
 I can assure you they don’t care about the slaughter on the streets and in the neighborhoods and even the boulevards of New York City.
 They’ll be in the Hamptons when the bad shit happens.
 Like as not in unisex salmon-colored cableknit cashmere sweaters atop white Egyptian cotton turtlenecks and whale pants.